Abstract

 Critique of the Monolithic Design

-The root cause of these performance limitations is the monolithic design: the tight coupling of raw persistence with business logic (permissions, versioning, logging, caching).
-For standard backend operations, this guarantees integrity – but for high-throughput processes, it is a performance tax.
+The root cause of these limitations is the monolithic design: the tight coupling of raw persistence with business logic (permissions, versioning, logging, caching).
+For standard backend operations, this guarantees integrity, but for high-throughput processes it is a performance tax.

-This critique is officially acknowledged: The "Datahandler & Persistence Initiative" by the TYPO3 Core Team (Forge Epic #83932) addressed exactly this refactoring – separation of concerns by extracting validation, permission handling, relation resolving, and logging into distinct components.
+This critique is officially acknowledged.
+The TYPO3 Core Team's "Datahandler & Persistence Initiative" (Forge Epic #83932) tackled exactly this refactoring: separating concerns by extracting validation, permission handling, relation resolving, and logging into distinct components.
 The initiative and all associated tasks were completed in December 2024.

 Principles: Separation of Concerns & Statelessness